Anti-Narcotics Force

+The force is led by the officers of the Pakistan Army and Police Service of Pakistan.

 The superintendence of the Force is a vest with the Federal Government whereas, administration of the Force is vested with the Director-General who shall exercise in respect of the Force all powers of an Inspector-General of Police under the Police Act, 1861 (V of 1861), and all other powers under the Act.
 In case of any officers and members from the Armed Forces, the Director-General shall have all powers conferred by or under the Pakistan Army Act, 1952 (XXXIX of 1952), the Pakistan Air Force Act, 1953 (VI op 1953), and the Pakistan Navy Ordinance, 1961 (XXXVI of 1961), respectively as an officer empowered to convene a General Court Martial.
 The Force consists of approximately 3100 agents across the country.

 The organization has sacrificed 16 of its best enforcers including Offices, JCO's, and Jawans.

+On 11 February 2025, ANF has been attached with Ministry of Interior and separated from Ministry of Narcotics Control.

 ANF Setup

 Anti Narcotics Force Headquarters is situated at Rawalpindi controlling its outfits through 5x Regional Headquarters i.e. North at Rawalpindi, KP at Peshawar, Punjab at Lahore, Sindh at Karachi, and Balochistan at Quetta.
 Regional Headquarters are controlling their area of the domain through their various Police Stations.
 There are 9x Directorates at HQ ANF: